armandiorg/cs50final/SPECIFICATIONS.md

 - **Check** what's happening before going out on a given night

 ### Hosts (who are also students)
-Hosts are students who create and manage their own events on the platform.
-They have elevated permissions to build event pages with customizable interactive features.

-**Core Capabilities**:
 - **Create Events**: Build event pages from scratch with all necessary details
 - **Event Details Management**: Set title, date, time, location, description, cover images
 - **Interactive Features Toggle**: Choose which features to enable for their event: